Hospital admission and discharge con….

 · Unconscious cases where cause IS not natural or clear

 · Cases brought dead with improper history creating suspicion of offence.

 · Any case among the above list even if brought after several days must be registered as an MLC & an opinion regarding the case given as per patient’s present condition.

 · Request of patient or family member for not registering the case as MLC should not be agreed to.

-· A fresh medico legal report must not be prepared if the case was already registered in any
+· A fresh medico legal report must not be prepared if the case was already registered in any other hospital.

 · Treatment of MLCs take precedence over medico legal formalities especially if patient is in serious condition.